 Male and Female He Created Them

 What does it mean to be male or female?
 The Hebrew text suggests much more than gender.
-The Hebrew word for male is “zakar”.
-This is the same word for “to mark or to remember”.
+The Hebrew word for male is “zakar.”
+This is the same word for “to mark or to remember.”
 As I’ve mentioned in other places on this blog, to “remember” in Hebrew is much more than a mere mental assent.
 It involves action; to remember is to act on behalf of someone or something.
-Zakar is used in the Ten Commandments in regard to the Sabbath: “Remember the Sabbath day”.
-This commandment is not telling us to “think about” or “recall” the Sabbath; it is telling us to DO something— and that something is to enter into REST.
+Zakar is used in the Ten Commandments in regard to the Sabbath: “Remember the Sabbath day.”
+This commandment is not telling one to “think about” or “recall” the Sabbath; it is telling one to DO something – and that something is to enter into His rest.

 AHLB # 2121: Remember co: Male ab: Memorial: A recalling of events of the past or to act upon a past event.
 To remember in thought as a memorial or mention through speech.
 Also to act or speak on behalf of another.
 Male: The one of the family that remembers and passes down the family history through story and family name.
 Also the one who acts and speaks for the family.